pallets-eco/flask-session/docs/security.rst

 ------------------

 Session fixation is an attack that permits an attacker to hijack a valid user session.
 The attacker can fixate a user's session by providing them with a session identifier.
 The attacker can then use the session identifier to impersonate the user.
 As one tool among others that can mitigate session fixation, is regenerating the session identifier when a user logs in.
-This can be done by calling the ``session.regenerate()`` method.
+This can be done by calling the :meth:`flask.Flask.session_interface.regenerate` method.
+This method is defined in :class:`flask_session.base.ServerSideSession`.

 .. code-block:: python